Njoki Wamai

-Njoki Wamai Kenyan academic, feminist activist, and Pan-africanist whose work has focused on marginalized people, human rights movements, post-conflict transitional justice, women rights and African politics using Critical, Feminist and Decolonial approaches.
+Njoki Wamai is a Kenyan academic, feminist activist, and Pan-Africanist whose work has focused on peace and security studies, transitional justice, and African feminisms, politics of knowledge production, and human rights intervention in Africa.
 She is an assistant professor in the International Relations Department at United States International University Africa (USIU-A) in Nairobi.
-In 2016, she was awarded the Bill Gates Sr Prize for her leadership and contributions to the Gates Cambridge community.
+She was awarded the Bill Gates Sr Prize for her leadership and contributions to the Gates Cambridge community in 2016.

-Early life and education
+Education

-Wamai earned a Bachelor of Science degree in Food Science and Technology and a Postgraduate Diploma in Gender and Development from the University of Nairobi.
-She later completed a Master's in Conflict, Security and Development at King's College London through the African Leadership Centre, graduating with distinction.
+Wamai earned a Bachelor of Science degree in Food Science and Technology and a Postgraduate diploma in Gender and Development from the University of Nairobi.
+She later completed a master's degree in Conflict, Security and Development at King's College London through the African Leadership Centre, graduating with distinction.

 She received her PhD in Politics and International Studies from the University of Cambridge in 2017 as a Gates Cambridge Scholar.
 Following her PhD, she pursued postdoctoral research at Cambridge's Centre for Governance and Human Rights (CGHR).

-Career and research
+Career

-Wamai is Cambridge scholar and an assistant professor of International Relations at the United States International University Africa (USIU-A) in Nairobi, where she teaches and researches on human rights, African politics, and international development.
-Her academic work explores the relationship between international legal institutions, such as the International Criminal Court, and local practices of justice in Kenya and other African contexts.
+Wamai is a Cambridge scholar and an assistant professor of International Relations at the United States International University Africa (USIU-A) in Nairobi, where she teaches and researches on human rights, African politics, and international development.
+Her academic work explores the relationship between international legal institutions, such as the International Criminal Court, and local transitional justice in Kenya.

-Her research engages with themes in Women, Peace and Security, African feminism, gender equality, transitional justice and critical approaches to peacebuilding and knowledge production.
 She has held roles in civil society organisations, including the Kenya Human Rights Commission and the Centre for Humanitarian Dialogue.
 She has contributed to national policy frameworks such as Kenya's National Action Plan on Women, Peace and Security.

-Public scholarship

-She has participated in public discussions and contributed commentary on African politics and justice systems through platforms such as The Conversation, The Elephant, HuffPost, Pambazuka News, and through various broadcast interviews.

 Affiliations and recognition

 Wamai is a board member of the Life & Peace Institute, where she contributes to peacebuilding initiatives across Africa.
-She is also an alumna of the African Leadership Centre at King's College London alongside Toyin Ajao and Shuvai Busuman Nyoni, all of whom have held leadership roles within the centre.
+She is also an alumna of the African Leadership Centre at King's College London, along with Toyin Ajao and Shuvai Busuman Nyoni.

-While at the University of Cambridge, Wamai co-founded the Black Cantabs Research Society, a counter-history initiative that documents the contributions of Black alumni and challenges historical erasure.
+While at the University of Cambridge, Wamai co-founded Black Cantabs Research Society, a counter-history initiative that documents the contributions of Black alumni and challenges historical erasure.
 Her work with the society is featured on the Black people in Cambridge page, which highlights the experiences and activism of Black students and scholars at the university.
 She also helped establish the Cambridge Eastern African Society and the African Society of Cambridge University.
 In 2024, Wamai was named one of the Top 100 Career Women in Africa by 9to5Chick, a platform that highlights professional achievements of African women across diverse sectors.